-Prior to an impartial hearing, the Department of Education must try to resolve the dispute with the parent in a resolution session that is held within 15 days of the request for a hearing.
-Unlike Special Education Mediation, resolution sessions are not confidential and do not include a neutral mediator.
+Prior to an impartial hearing, the DOE must try to resolve the dispute with the parent in a resolution session that is held within 15 days of the request for a hearing.
+Resolution sessions are not confidential and do not include a neutral mediator.
 If the issues are resolved, the parent and DOE representative sign a binding written agreement.
 If there is no agreement, the impartial hearing will be scheduled.
 Parents may also request mediation instead of the resolution session.